Wicked Winter Storm Threatens US Holiday Travel Chaos - UrduPoint

 Wicked Winter Storm Threatens US Holiday Travel Chaos

-Life-threatening blizzards and bone-chilling winds are forecast across much of the United States over the next few days, threatening chaos for millions during the peak holiday travel period

-Washington, (APP - UrduPoint / Pakistan Point News - 21st Dec, 2022 ) :Life-threatening blizzards and bone-chilling winds are forecast across much of the United States over the next few days, threatening chaos for millions during the peak holiday travel period.
+Washington, (UrduPoint / Pakistan Point News - 22nd Dec, 2022 ) :A "once-in-a-generation" winter storm was threatening on Wednesday to wreak havoc with holiday travel plans for millions of Americans.

-The National Weather Service (NWS) warned on Wednesday that a powerful winter storm would produce "a multitude of weather hazards" across the northern, central and eastern parts of the country.
+The National Weather Service (NWS) warned that the storm would produce "a multitude of weather hazards," including blizzards and life-threatening wind chill, across the northern, central and eastern parts of the country.

 Airlines told holiday travelers to brace for delays and cancellations as an Arctic cold front grips the northern Plains on Wednesday, sweeps through the Midwest and heads towards the East Coast on Friday just before Christmas.